Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Our Proposed ACU Method

-Due to its gradient-free nature, the entire process of our ACU requires only forward-propagation and lightweight matrix computation, without the need for back-propagation, significantly improving system efficiency.
-In addition, since the historical knowledge is explicitly embedded in the analytical expression, we can maintain model fidelity without re-training or fine-tuning on the retained dataset.
+Due to its gradient-free nature, our ACU requires only forward-propagation and lightweight matrix computation, without the need for back-propagation, significantly improving system efficiency.
+In addition, since the historical knowledge is explicitly embedded in the closed-form formulas, we can maintain model fidelity without re-training or fine-tuning on the retained dataset.
 Moreover, the model within our ACU retains its optimal analytical form even after undergoing the CU phase, which lays the foundation for subsequent CL phases.
 In other words, our ACU can readily support alternating CL and CU phases, greatly expanding its practical application scope and potential.
-For clarity, we provide the detailed procedures of our ACU in \textbf{Algorithm~\ref{alg:ACU}} of the Appendix.
+For clarity, we provide the detailed procedures of our ACU for sample-level and class-level unlearning in Algorithm \ref{alg:ACU-sample} and \ref{alg:ACU-class}, respectively.